oscarricardosan/savne-staruml-plumb-tree/README.md

 <img src="assets/distribution.png">

-3. Select the Savne plumb tree option found in the menu of StarUML in the tools section.
+3. Select the Savne Plumb Tree option found in the menu of StarUML in the tools section.

 4. In the pop-up window you must select the package you want to export,